-PEO2: Conceive, design, and realize products, systems, and services, while properly respecting economic, environmental, cultural, safety, and ethical standards or constraints encountered in professional or research environments.

-- PEO3: Discover and apply new knowledge, and develop new tools for the practice of computer science or software development. - PEO4: Be sensitive to professional and societal contexts, committed to ethical action, engaged in life-long learning and be prepared for future academic career, should they want one. - PEO5: Be leaders with an entrepreneurial mindset, capable of critical thinking and creativity, and effective communicators as members of multidisciplinary teams, both in the profession and in the community. - PEO6: Engage with their communities, profession, the nation, and the world.
+- PEO2: Acquire, manage, explore and analyze large or complex data sets in order to provide useful insight, while properly respecting economic, environmental, cultural, life safety, and ethical standards or constraints. - PEO3: Discover and apply new knowledge, and develop new tools for the practice of data science and the development of data processing pipelines. - PEO4: Be sensitive to professional and societal contexts, committed to ethical action, engaged in life-long learning and be prepared for future academic career, should they want one. - PEO5: Be leaders with an entrepreneurial mindset, and effective communicators as members of multidisciplinary teams, both in the profession and in the community. - PEO6: Engage with their communities, profession, the nation, and the world.